apisyouwonthate/openapi.tools/CONTRIBUTING.md

+# Contributing to OpenAPI.Tools

-# 🛠 Adding New Tools
+## 🛠 Adding New Tools

 To add a new tool to the project, you need to create a new markdown file in the `src/content/tools/` directory.
 Each tool should have its own file.